Frequently Asked Questions

 Should be entered as 123\$abc

-Should I change configurations when a proxy server/firewall is running?
+Should I change configurations when a proxy server or firewall is running?

 Yes.
-WSO2 updates are received by connecting to the https://api.updates.wso2.com, https://cdn.updates.wso2.com, https://product-dist.wso2.com and https://wso2.com, https://gateway.api.cloud.wso2.com.
-If your system connects to the Update service through a proxy server/firewall, whitelist the above-mentioned endpoints.
+WSO2 updates are received by connecting to https://api.updates.wso2.com, https://cdn.updates.wso2.com, https://product-dist.wso2.com and https://wso2.com, https://gateway.api.cloud.wso2.com.
+If your system connects to the Update service through a proxy server or firewall, whitelist the above-mentioned endpoints.

-Since WSO2 update tool is a command-line tool, the proxy should be configured from your command-line using below command:
+Since WSO2 Updates is a command-line tool, the proxy should be configured from your command-line using the following command:

 If you are behind an NTLM proxy, you can use a third party tool like CNTLM to do the NTLM proxy authentication.
 See the CNTLM documentation for instructions.